adenosinetp10/adenosinetp10.github.io/README.md

 My first site!
 And my first try on HTML, CSS.

-It's not profession nor properly planned.
+It's not professional nor properly planned.
 It just looks cool!